As someone who works in banking, you’re a trusted professional who knows their way around the finance world.

 You see, even the richest of experience won’t impress a hiring manager that is struggling to read the content.

 Have relevant banking experience?
 Then you’ll want to use the most popular format, known as the “reverse-chronological” format.
-It starts with your most recent work experience, and then works backwards through your banking history and skills.
+It starts with your most recent work experience and then works backward through your banking history and skills.

 You may also want to try these two popular formats: